sgarciapdx/scrapy-vagrant/README.md

 - Stop the VM: `vagrant halt`
 - If you encounter some issue with the setup proocess and need to start over again: `vagrant destroy`
   - Note: this won't touch your `scrapy` directory
+- If you didn't clone your scrapy fork before setting up your VM, you'll have to install your scrapy fork in editable mode from inside the VM manually after cloning.
+From inside the VM:
+  - `cd /vagrant/scrapy`
+  - `pip install -e .`